ANAGHA-SREYAS/python_practice/README.md

 2-python_functions.ipynb:- This file contains a collection of Python function problems designed to help readers practice problem-solving
                            skills and improve their understanding of Python functions.

+3-numpy.ipynb:-This file contains a set of basic NumPy problems aimed at reinforcing your understanding of NumPy arrays, indexing, slicing,
+                and basic array operations.